bigwheels16/saca-stats/README.md

 ## Run with Leiningen (Windows)

-Create a `run.bat` file and enter env vars
+Update `run.bat` file with appropriate values and then run:
 ```
 SET SERVICE_ID=<your service id>
 SET SUBSCRIBE_CHARACTER_IDS=<comma-separate list of ps2 character ids>